forbesmyester/esqlate-queue/README.md

 let n = 1;

-// Process the Queue Results (which also start the queue processing)
-// NOTE: If not for the resolve(), this will never actually end. for await (const s of esqlateQueue.results()) {
+// Process the Queue Results (which also start the queue processing) for await (const s of esqlateQueue.results()) {
     assert(s == "Number: A" + (n++));
 }